-Early in the fall semester of every academic year, the three member doctoral committee will review the performance of the doctoral student and candidate.
-The most important criterion in each annual review is the student’s ability to demonstrate satisfactory progress toward the degree in the judgment of the iSchool faculty.
-The annual review is also intended to help the student plan the upcoming academic year(s).
+Each spring, doctoral committees will review the performance of each doctoral student and summarize the student’s progress in a letter reviewed by the GSC.
+The most important criterion in each annual review is satisfactory progress toward degree completion.
+The annual review is also intended to help the student plan for the upcoming academic year(s).

 The meeting will consist of the following steps:

 - The student will provide an overview of their progress toward the degree, including coursework, comprehensive qualifying procedure, dissertation topic, other research, teaching, and service.

 - The committee members will ask questions about the student’s progress.

 - The student will ask questions of the committee, who will provide feedback.